Quo Vadis, Aida?: Writing

 Jasmila Žbanić and her husband Damir Ibrahimović found the basis for the film in Under the UN Flag, a book by the Srebrenica survivor Hasan Nuhanović who worked as a translator at the UN base in Potočari.
-They obtained the rights and started working on the scenario with Nuhanović.
+They obtained the rights and started working on the screenplay with Nuhanović.
 Nuhanović left the project due to creative differences between him and Žbanić, who thought that changing the protagonist to a woman would allow the audience to connect with them better.
-Nuhanović also found the process of writing the scenario too painful.
+Nuhanović also found the process of writing the screenplay too painful.

 Thom Karremans refused to meet Žbanić, so she consulted with David Harland, former UN chief of civil affairs for Bosnia and Herzegovina, who investigated UN reports on what happened in Srebrenica.
 In the meantime, Ibrahimović found that it was impossible to fund the film solely from Bosnia and Herzegovina, so companies from Austria, France, Germany, Netherlands, Norway, Poland, Romania and Turkey joined the production.
 However, the complexity of the production made the funding difficult. Žbanić and Ibrahimović then assembled all the producers at the 69th Berlin International Film Festival and held a meeting.
 Ibrahimović convinced them to start pre-production, claiming that the project would "die" otherwise.
 Despite running out of money halfway through production, Ibrahimović secured funds with a €500,000 loan from a bank.

 In order to create a world for the film for viewers to enter, Žbanić analyzed authentic war videos on YouTube, as well as videos she received surreptitiously.
 She had access to seven hours of video footage of how Dutch soldiers lived and what life was like at the base.
 This helped her with the set design details and the spirit of the UN base.
 To Jutarnji list, Žbanić stated that, "for the Dutch, Bosnian Muslims were not human beings equal to them."
 However, she praised the Dutch actors, producers and foundation for their eagerness to participate in the film: "In any case, Srebrenica is a great trauma for the Netherlands. [...]
 That is the difference between us and real democratic societies.
 Their citizens know that this act was shameful and it does not occur to them to relativize or deny the event."